Sleep is the number one improvement tool you have available to you every day.

 Research shows that it can take up to four months of regular aerobic exercise for insomniac’s to reap the benefits.

-So if your sleep is really that bad, prepare to have a long term relationship with exercise, which in the end of the day is not a bad thing at all.
+So if your sleep is really that bad, prepare to have a long term relationship with exercise, which at the end of the day is not a bad thing at all.

 4) Take a cold bath